-Cox Place and Tote Park.
+Cox Place and Tote Park (not subject to this master plan).
 Artistic representation only - subject to further design review and planning approval

-Cox Place.
-Artistic representation only - subject to further design review and planning approval
+Cox Place (not subject to this master plan).
+Artistic representation only - subject to further design review and planning approval.